Property Rental Accounting Services

 2018/19 – 50% interest full deduction: 50% interest relieved at basic rate of income tax;

 2019/20 – 25% interest full deduction: 75% interest relieved at basic rate of income tax;

 2020/21 – 100% interest relieved at basic rate of income tax.

 These rules apply to ‘costs’ of a dwelling-related loan, so they extend to other deductions including the incidental costs of obtaining loan finance.
 A loan taken out to acquire a motor vehicle used in the management of a property business will also have a restriction on the allowable interest.

-Tax planning advice from TPP Accountants can help reduce the impact of the loss of relief and protect your cashflow.
+Our aim through comprehensive tax planning is to reduce the impact of the loss of relief and protect your cashflow.

 Our property rental service includes: